swissclubto/swissclubto.github.io/_events/2026-06-18-soccer-bosnia.md

 - Saturday June 13, vs. Qatar---Stout Irish Pub (221 Carlton St)
 - **Thursday June 18, vs. Bosnia---The Fox & Fiddle Danforth (535 Danforth Ave)**
-- Wednesday June 24, vs. Canada---The Union Social Eatery (21 St Clair Ave W)
+- Wednesday June 24, vs. Canada---Gatherings Restobar (49 St Clair Ave W)

 Please use the [RSVP form] so we have an accurate headcount for each match.
 You can also email {{ page.contact }} with any questions.